Creating A To Do List In WordPress

 Import/Export

-The ability to import and export to-do list data can be very useful.
-For example, you may want to transfer data from an existing to-do list to another website, or export your data for backup or archiving purposes.
+Being able to import and export to-do list data can be very useful.
+For example, you may want to copy over data from one site to another, or export your list data for backup or reporting purposes.

-Here you can easily import and export your list and plugin settings …
+Here you can easily import and export your list data and plugin settings …

 Exporting To-Do List Data

-This will open up a new window allowing you to download and save the data in a plain text file (e.g. Notepad) to a storage medium (e.g. your hard drive) …
+This will open up a new window allowing you to view or download the data in plain text format to a storage device …

-As well as exporting to-do list data from the ‘Import/Export’ section, you can also export data by going to your WordPress main menu and choosing Tools > Export …
+As well as exporting data from the ‘Import/Export’ tab, you can also export data by going to your main menu and selecting Tools > Export …

-You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to download your file to a storage medium…
+You can include to-do list data in an export file (in XML format), either by selecting ‘All content’ (includes everything – pages, posts, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click the ‘Download Export File’ button to save your file to a storage medium…

 Importing To-Do List Data